Diiego-H/ClientServerTicTacToe/README.md

 # ClientServerTicTacToe
-University project: Producer-consumer model example.
+University project: Client-server model example.
 TicTacToe game coded in Java following a custom communication protocol.

 ## Single player
 The server waits for a client to connect.
 Clients are handled in multiple threads and the server uses the Minimax algorithm to play against them.